tomalexing/FullNodeUI/FullNode.Documentation/ApiSpecification.md

 ## GET /wallet/history - Displays the history of the specified wallet account
 ### Query parameters
 `walletName` (required) - the name of the wallet.
-`coinType` (required) - the type of coin, e.g 0 for bitcoin, 105 for stratis.
+`coinType` (required) - the type of coin, e.g 0 for bitcoin, 105 for impleum.
 ### Responses
 ```
 {